SEND Information report for Southery Academy 2018-19

 - have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.”

-If a learner is identified as having SEN, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.
+If a learner is identified as having SEND, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.

-Our SEN profile for 2017-18 shows that we have 19% of children identified as having SEN, and 20% of those have an Education, Health Care Plan (EHCP) or Statement of Special Educational Needs.
+Our SEND profile for 2018 -19 shows that we have 26% (23 children) of children identified as having SEND in years 1-6, and 13% (3 children) of those have an Education, Health Care Plan (EHCP) or Statement of Special Educational Needs.

-4% of children are identified as having SEN linked to Cognition and Learning
+35% of children are identified as having SEND linked to Cognition and Learning

 For some learners we may want to seek advice from specialist teams.
 In our school and cluster we have access to various specialist services.
 We have access to services universally provided by Norfolk County Council, which are described on the Local Offer website.

-What we do to Support Learners with SEN at Southery Academy
+What we do to Support Learners with SEND at Southery Academy

 Every Teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
 The Teacher Standards 2012 detail the expectations on all teachers, and we are proud of our Teachers and their development.